D-Claffey-Code-Institute/Star-Trek-Quiz/README.md

 1. Log in to Github and find the repository you wish to deploy.
 2. At the top of the page, click on "Settings".
 3. On the left hand side of the settings page, under Code and automation, click on "Pages".
-4. From the source section drop-down menu, select the Master Branch.
+4. From the source section drop-down menu, select the Main Branch.
-5. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here:
+5. Click Save.

 ## Credits
 ### Content